mr-bt/manager.README/README.md

 #### Get a hold on me

-I’m usually quite busy, but you’re my priority.
-That said you might have to chase me down.
-Some tips that can help you:
+I’m usually quite busy and it's hard to find me at my desk.
+I will always make myself available if you need me.
+Some tips that can help you get a hold on me:

-* Emergency: find me at my desk or around the office; call me; text me; slack me; drop me an email.
+* Emergency: find me at my desk or around the office -> call me -> text me -> slack me -> drop me an email.
 Do whatever you need to do to get a hold on me.
-* Urgent matter: find me at my desk or around the office; text me; slack me; drop me an email
+* Urgent matter: text me -> slack me -> drop me an email.
-* Important matter: book a meeting, slack me or drop me an email.
+* Important matter: slack me -> drop me an email.
-* Other: drop me an email
+* BAU: drop me an email -> book a meeting

+If you suggest a meeting or discussion, initiate finding time on my diary and make an appointment on my calendar.
+If I suggest a discussion, I will initiate finding time.
+Don't say “let's discuss” without a quick follow-up of when we’ll discuss.

 ### Leadership